1. Blog

 What Companies Use Python?

 Python has gained immense popularity and is widely adopted by numerous companies across different industries.
-Some notable companies using Python include.
+Some popular companies using Python include.

 • Google